nsu/nsu.github.io/source/_posts/2013-06-30-high-availability-postgres-on-aws.markdown

 a replacement server could be provisioned, and joined to the cluster.
 This should all happen without you having to lift a finger.
-Build a system like this across all availability zones in an AWS region, and you get a database cluster that very hard to take down without an act of God (or a very mistaken sysadmin).
+Build a system like this across all availability zones in an AWS region, and you get a database cluster that's very hard to take down without an act of God (or a very mistaken sysadmin).

 ### High Performance